th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/rulerequests.md

 ### Information that is verified.

-Verification is the comparison of expected values to the actual results.
+Verification is the comparison of the expected values to the actual results.

 The expected values are the following: